A Guide for Purim

 –Megilat Esther 3:8

-Haman tries to convince Achashverosh, the King of Persia, that the Jewish nation—this different nation—should not be tolerated.
-He wins over the heart of the king, and his plan nearly succeeds.
-Our sages teach us that within each of us there resides an aspect of Haman, of evil, which whispers to us, saying that the one who is different should not be tolerated.
-The mitzvot of Purim are aimed at deconstructing these differences and silencing that whisper.
+Haman tries to convince Achashverosh, the King of Persia, that this different nation should not be tolerated.
+Haman succeeds in winning over the heart of the king and were it not for the change of events, his plan would have been actualized.
+Our sages teach us that within each of us there resides an aspect of Haman, of evil, which whispers to us that the one who is different should not be tolerated.
+The Mitzvot of Purim are aimed at deconstructing these perceived differences and silencing that whisper.

-Hearing the reading of the Megillah enables us to re-live the story and to recount and recall its messages.
-One is obligated to hear the Megilah twice, once at night and once during the day.
+- Megilah– Hearing the reading of the Megilah enables us to re-live the story and to recount and recall its messages.
+One is obligated to hear the Megilah twice; once at night and once during the day.
 One must hear every word of the Megilah read from a “kosher” parchment.
-We will read the Megilah on Purim night, Wednesday, March 20 at 7:20 pm, and on Purim day, Thursday, March 21 – early Shacharit starts at 6:30 am, the Megilah will be read at 7:00 am; later Shacharit begins at 8:00 a.m. and the Megilah will be read at 8:30 a.m.
-There will be a women’s-only Megilah reading at 12:00 p.m.
+We will read the Megilah on Purim night, Monday, March 9 at 7:39 pm, accompanied by a late reading at 10:00 pm, and on Purim day, Tuesday, March 10; early shacharit starts at 6:30 am and we will read the Megilah at 7:00 am; the later shacharit will begin at 8:00 am and we will read the Megilah at 8:30 am; there will be a women’s-only Megilah reading at 12:00 pm

-Gifts to the poor remind us that our possessions are in truth not fully ours.
+- Matanot L’Evyonim– Gifts to the poor remind us that our possessions are in truth not fully ours.
 One has a responsibility to find two poor people and provide each, at the minimum, enough money for a meal.
 In addition to this halakha, on Purim one should give to anyone who asks for a donation.
 The total giving should ideally be equivalent to or surpass the amount that one spends on his/her own Purim Meal.
-Rabbi Cohen will be collecting money, which will be distributed on Purim day to both needy here in the East Bay as well as to the poor in Jerusalem.
+I will be collecting money, which will be distributed on Purim day to both the needy here in the East Bay as well as to the poor in Jerusalem.

-This is the celebratory Purim meal.
+- Seudat Purim – Celebratory Purim Meal.
 From a minimalist perspective, one is obligated to have a meal with bread; however ideally the meal should be a joyous festive meal with meat (for those who eat it) and wine (for those who drink it responsibly) in an effort to help us blur distinctions that we often hold fast to.
-A Seudat Purim will be held at CBI on Thursday, March 21 from 4:00 pm to 7:00 pm with the participation of the band Shamati, followed by Mincha and Maariv services at 7:00 p.m.

-With the exception of Megillah, which is also read at night, all of the mitzvot should be performed during the day of Purim.
+With the exception of Megilah, which is read also at night, all of the Mitzvot should be performed during the day of Purim.

-In addition, the Fast of Esther begins Wednesday morning, March 20 at 5:52 a.m. and ends at 7:49 p.m.
-A Fast day Mincha will be held at CBI at 6:45 p.m. that evening.
-The only restriction of the fast is eating and drinking.
+In addition, the Fast of Esther begins Monday morning, March 9 at 6:08 am and ends at 7:39 pm The only restriction of the fast is eating and drinking.
 One may bathe, shave and enjoy live entertainment as usual.
 However, as with all fasts, it should be used as an opportunity for introspection and personal growth.
 Our sages have taught that only one who experiences the fast of Esther can truly celebrate on Purim.